aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/drawing-objects/managing-controls/_index.md

 {{< gist "aspose-cells" "c326c6c668fc372e30569fa9e0f6bf4b" "Examples-CSharp-DrawingObjects-Controls-AddingTextBoxControl-1.cs" >}}
 ## **Manipulating Text Box Controls in Designer Spreadsheets**
-Aspose.Cells also lets you access textboxes in the desinger worksheets and manipulate them.
+Aspose.Cells also lets you access textboxes in the designer worksheets and manipulate them.
 Use the Worksheet.TextBoxes property to get the textboxes collection in the sheet.

 The following example uses the Microsoft Excel file that we created in the above example.
 It gets the text strings of the two textboxes and changes the text of the second textbox to save the file.